Skip to main content

 About the ALEKS Math Placement Test

-Shippensburg University requires an ALEKS Placement, Preparation and Learning (ALEKS PPL) Assessment to determine readiness for mathematics courses.
-ALEKS PPL is a web-based program that uses artificial intelligence to map a student’s strengths and weaknesses.
 The Placement Assessment is up to 30 questions and generally takes 60-90 minutes to complete.
 After the Placement Assessment, an individualized Prep and Learning Module is available for students to refresh their knowledge on forgotten topics.
-Students then have the opportunity to reassess and improve their placement.
+Three hours is required in the Prep and Learning Module BEFORE retesting.
+Students then can retest to improve their placement.
+Select the Prep and Learning Module that matches the course you want to test into.

 ALEKS consists of three parts: